vatpac-technology/sops/docs/aerodromes/classc/Richmond.md

 | Aircraft | Level |
 | -------- | ----- |
 | All | The lower of `A050` and `RFL` |

+### Departures Controller
+The departure controller is dependent on the YMML [runway mode](../../terminal/sydney.md#airspace-division).
+Ensure the appropriate frequency is selected based on the direction of flight and runway mode.

 ## Charts
 !!! abstract "Reference"